Catelynn Lowell And Tyler Baltierra Open Up About ‘Super Not Normal’ Adoption On New ‘Teen Mom OG’

 Catelynn Lowell and Tyler Baltierra were introduced to fans on 16 and Pregnant.
-On their Season 1 episode, the young couple made the difficult decision to place their daughter for adoption.
+On their Season 1 episode, the young couple made the difficult decision to place their daughter up for adoption.
 The couple, who has now been sharing their life on Teen Mom OG for a decade, opened up about the “super not normal” adoption on Monday night’s all-new episode.

-According to Too Fab, Tyler opened up about the fact that the adoptive parents they chose for their daughter are different than them, pointing out that the couple who adopted their daughter are “more reserved” than Catelynn and Tyler.
+According to Too Fab, Tyler opened up about the fact that the adoptive parents they chose for their daughter are different than they are, pointing out that the couple who adopted their daughter is “more reserved” than Catelynn and Tyler.

 “We weren’t raised around that kind of lifestyle, so we’re like, that’s how these well-off people act,” Tyler said.